 The Daytona Beach Pier is one of the most recognizable landmarks in Daytona Beach, and it's one of the most popular spots for fishing.
 Fishing is allowed 7 days a week off the east end of the pier (farthest from shore), from March 16 thru October 31 (7:00 a.m. until 7:00 p.m.) and November 1 thru March 15 (7:00 a.m. until 5:00 p.m.).
 There is no cost to fish and no license is required.

 Sun Splash Park and the Daytona Bandshell round out the entertainment along the World's Most Famous Beach.
 Sun Splash Park is a great place to beat the Florida heat.
 The four-acre waterfront park features an interactive fountain, decorative walkways and a shaded playground; as well as restroom facilities... and pavilions.

 Visit during the summer and enjoy free seaside concerts at Daytona's Bandshell.
 The scenic amphitheater also hosts other entertainment throughout the year.Continue to 5 of 8 below.

 Daytona International Speedway

-The re-imagining of this American icon of racing features five redesigned and expanded entrances which includes spacious social areas along the nearly mile-long front stretch.
+The re-imagining of this American icon of racing features five redesigned and expanded entrances which include spacious social areas along the nearly mile-long front stretch.